 Each year at the Food & Nutrition Conference & Expo, the Academy's Media Briefings offer a venue for sponsors to update the media on initiatives, research and programs that share in the Academy's vision of optimizing the nation's health through food and nutrition.
-The 2014 Media Briefing sessions will be held on Sunday, October 19 and Monday, October 20 in room B403.
+The 2014 Media Briefing sessions were held on Sunday, October 19 and Monday, October 20.
 Learn More »

 Online Exhibitor Press Room